tiagofrepereira2012/antispoofing.motion/INSTALL.rst

 .. note::

-  If you are reading this page through our GitHub portal and not through PyPI, note **the development tip of the package may not be stabled** or become unstable in a matter of moments.
+  If you are reading this page through our GitHub portal and not through PyPI, note **the development tip of the package may not be stable** or become unstable in a matter of moments.

   Go to `http://pypi.python.org/pypi/antispoofing.motion
   <http://pypi.python.org/pypi/antispoofing.motion>`_ to download the latest